maxcelant/codebase-to-text/README.md

 # Codebase to Text

 `Codebase-to-Text` is a Python utility that clones a Git repository and extracts the contents of all files within the repository into a single text file.
-This tool helps in generating a consolidated view of the entire codebase for quick reference or analysis.
+This is helpful for plugging into a LLM.

 ## Features